Yevgeni Kulik: Playing career

 Kulik made his Kontinental Hockey League (KHL) debut playing with HC Spartak Moscow during the 2012–13 KHL season.
 He has also played with Avangard Omsk and HC Yugra.

-Following his sixth season with Spartak after the completion of the 2020-21 season, Kulik left as a free agent and signed a two-year contract with Traktor Chelyabinsk on 4 May 2021.
+Following his sixth season with Spartak after the completion of the 2020–21 season, Kulik left as a free agent and signed a two-year contract with Traktor Chelyabinsk on 4 May 2021.
+In early December 2022, he was placed on the waiver list.